Please be ready with your application reference number starting with 'P'. For example P1234567

 Therefore, if an applicant is applying for a police background check in WA and would like their old convictions to be removed, they must make an application to the WA police force for this.

 Individuals can apply through the commissioner of Police in the State of WA to have their “lesser” conviction spent if they have followed all prescribed conditions.

 The following link to the WA government website can be used for the purpose of applying for a conviction to be spent in the state of Westeran Australia (WA) - https://www.wa.gov.au/service/justice/criminal-law/apply-spent-conviction

 Convictions can also be Spent through the court sentencing or pronouncement under the Sentencing Act of 1995 and Convictions Act of 1988.

-In applying for a national criminal history check, it updates all your criminal history.
+In applying for a Nationally Coordinated Criminal History Check, it updates all your criminal history.
 An updated police check removes all convictions granted as "spent".
 However, there is a fee to obtain an updated check.

 Furthermore, there is a law that allows individuals to apply immediately for their offences to be spent.
 It follows that such offence(s) are not recorded as a conviction in the sentencing.

 Are you planning on applying for a role or accreditation anytime soon?
 Have you been stalling to apply for some of your offences to be spent?

 Here are some of the benefits you get if the State orders your offences Spent;

 In WA, most of your offences that meet the general spent convictions scheme criteria will be displayed in your criminal history check if you do not apply for them to be spent.